At my desk, April 2026

 Hello again!
 I thought it was time for an update.
 I'm currently working on several books, including a long-awaited canal-themed one and also my second steamy one!

-My first steamy, a boatbuilder-themed novelette, Riveted, did very well on its launch on Friday.
+My first steamy, a boatbuilder-themed novelette, Riveted, did very well on its launch.
 Over the weekend, it got to number 4 in the US and number 1 in the UK in the Best Sellers list for free Historical Romance Short Stories.
-Its one and only review (on Goodreads) says:
+You can see some of my great reviews here.
+It definitely looks like I'll be doing more steamies in the future!

 One other project has moved ahead in the queue, and that's The Miller and the Marigold, a sweet and clean Regency watermill romance based at New Hall Mill in Sutton Coldfield, where I volunteer to run the website and act as unofficial historian.
+You can see the hero, Samuel, and the heroine, Jane, in the main picture at the top of this page.

 Whilst this story will be fictional, it will include some real events, locations, and individuals that inspired my story.
 One of the characters I will be mentioning is William Twamley, who was the leaseholder of New Hall Mill during the Regency period.